nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 <!-- ![Message exchange pattern for successful death record submission](submission.png){ width=25% } -->
 &nbsp;

 Figure 1 illustrates the normal sequence of message exchanges between a vital records jurisdiction and NVSS.
 The extract step ensures that the submitted death record is in a format suitable for processing, no in-depth validation is expected at this point.
 The code step includes in-depth validation and coding of the death record.
+Records are submitted using a [DeathRecordSubmissionMessage] and acknowledged using a [AcknowledgementMessage].
+Coding responses are sent using a [CodingMessage] and acknowledged using a [AcknowledgementMessage].

 The time between the Death Record Submission and Acknowledgement is expected to be relatively short (see additional discussion in [Retrying Requests](#retries)), the time until the Coding Response is sent could be significant if manual intervention is required.

 The second (optional) Code, Coding Update, Extract and Acknowledgement steps highlight that cause of death coding may be undertaken separately to race and ethnicity encoding.
 A single Death Record Submission message could result in both a  Coding Response and a Coding Update message, one for cause of death, the other for race and ethnicity coding.
-The first coding for a given record should be sent using a Coding Response message, subsequent codings for the same record should be sent using a Coding Update message.
+The first coding for a given record should be sent using a Coding Response message, subsequent codings for the same record should be sent using a [CodingUpdateMessage].
 For brevity, this separation of coding for causes of death and race and ethnicity is omitted from subsequent diagrams but should be considered to be possible in all cases.

 The purpose of acknowledgement messages is to support reliability in the exchange of death records and coding responses, see [Retrying Requests](#retries) for further details.
 Acknowledgements are a feature of the FHIR messaging system, they are not intended to be exposed to jurisdiction death registration systems or NVSS directly.